 Video Games Are Helping Paralyzed Persons

-RT – What is your position about about “digital narcissism”?
-Do you think the social network isn’t actually a social network but something that actually isolates people, gives them something to think about instead of real interaction?
+RT – What is your position about “digital narcissism”?
+Do you think the social network isn’t actually a social network but something that actually isolates people, and gives them something to think about instead of real interaction?
 Scoble said that it’s actually a new life or those that are paralyzed, for example.

 AO – I know Keen has never played World of Warcraft.
 I read an op-ed by him about the crazy dude in Finland who killed all those people on the island.

 RT – Norway, it was in Norway.

 AO – Yeah… (He’s searching on DuckDuckGo for the article).

 RT – You use DuckDuckGo?